coinworld/my-twitch-chat-helper/README.md

 Additional Options:
 - `set:<number of games>` to automatically reset score and update set score.
-- `nowarmup`: By default, this bot ignores every match held before `!start`.
-You can use this option to disable that and the bot will get every match before.
+- `nowarmup`: By default, this bot ignores every game held before `!start`.
+You can use this option to disable that and the bot will get every game before.
-- `autoname`: Only for team matches.
+- `autoname`: Can only be used with team option.
 If the match title is like `some name: (TeamRed) VS (TeamBlue)` and you use this option, the bot will automatically apply team names.

 `!start` :